Ibrahim Jalo: Return to politics

 He returns to politics in 1979 under the National party of Nigeria and won the Bauchi State South East Senatoral seat in the house he was the Chairman Committee on Foreign Relations, as of the 1983 he contested again and won and became the Senate Majority Leader.
 His time in the Senate house was among those who initiates the plan for federal own houses in all state in the country as of his first tenure in 1981.
-He had well represents his country in various international conferences amongst is the United Nation's Apartheid Committee Seminar in 1980 and in the Commonwealth Parliamentary Conference in 1981.
+He had well represents his country in various international conferences amongst is the United Nations' Apartheid Committee Seminar in 1980 and in the Commonwealth Parliamentary Conference in 1981.
 Before his demise he was an active member in the Gombe State Movement later was demolished by the Major General Buhari regime in 1984.

 In 1983, he was honoured with a 'Commander of the Order of Senegal', Key of San-Francisco in California and 'Commander of the Order of Niger' by the President of Nigeria 1983.